 This means that your potential customer is going to look at the page quickly, and decide in a few seconds if they’re going to digest the whole thing.

 Likely, one reason for this is that skimmers can get right to the point of a blog.
 If they really need to gather more information from your blog, they can always do that later.
-Either way, you have provided relevant, useful content to a potential customer.
+Either way, you have provided relevant, useful and hopefully high quality content to a potential customer.
 You never know when that’s going to pay dividends.

 By the way, if you are still on the fence about blogging, outside of these blogging statistics you should check out the thought-provoking article Are Blogs Still Relevant Today?

-How has your marketing business benefited from blogs?
-I’d love to hear your success stories as well as which of the above blogging statistics you found most inspiring to help you reach the goals for your content marketing strategy.
+How has your marketing benefited from blogs?
+I’d love to hear your successful blog as well as which of the above blogging statistics you found most inspiring to help you reach the goals for your content marketing strategy.